 Average Cost of Home Insurance for Private Homeowners

-Average cost of home insurance for a 2-bedroom private property was S$118 for policies that cover approximately S$30,000 of home contents and S$80,000 of home renovation costs.
-However, prices of individual policies ranged from S$40 to S$200, with some variations in coverage as well.
-We think this level of policy is probably sufficient for the average household living in a condo that is equivalent to 3-room HDB flat.
+Average cost of home insurance for a 2-bedroom private property was S$105 for policies that cover approximately S$27,000 of home contents and S$70,000 of home renovation costs.
+However, prices of individual policies ranged from S$45 to S$200, with some variations in coverage as well.
+We think this level of policy is probably sufficient for the average household living in a 2-bedroom condo.
 Also, it is worth noting that your building itself should already be covered by the fire insurance provided by the condo's management corporation strata title.

 Average Cost of Home Insurance for Landlords